Thousands of people travel during the year all over the world, but, in November, the world travels to the Web Summit in Lisbon, Portugal!

-Anyone who has been in what is the biggest tech event in the world knows it’s busy days, a busy schedule, and many hours of walking around.
+Anyone who has been in what is the biggest tech event in the planet knows it’s busy days, a crazy schedule, and many hours of walking around.
 But there are little tips you can keep in mind to tackle the Web Summit and bring home just a lot of knowledge and memories from times well past.

 Want to know what they are?
 Let’s get to it!